 Delaware grapes are available in the summer through fall.

-Delaware grapes contain vitamins A and C, as well as potassium, thiamine, iron and calcium.
+Delaware grapes contain vitamins A and C, potassium, thiamine, iron, and calcium.

-Delaware grapes are a table grape best enjoyed chilled.
-They may also be used to decorate desserts, such as cakes or tarts.
-Although they are a red-skinned grape variety, they are used to make white, rose and sparkling wines.
-The classic Delaware grape flavor profile in wine is one of delicate sweetness on the palate, with hints of green apple.
-Store Delaware grapes in a ventilated bag in the refrigerator, where they will last up to a week.
+Delaware grapes are best suited for raw consumption and are a table grape best enjoyed chilled.
+They can also be used as a dessert grape and to decorate desserts, such as cakes or tarts.
+Although they are a red-skinned grape variety, they are used to make white, rose, sparkling wine, and iced wine.
+The classic Delaware grape flavor profile in wine is one of delicate sweetness on the palate, with hints of green apple and a slight taste of spiciness.
+Delaware grapes pair well with desserts such as white chocolate mousse, coconut ice cream, vanilla pound cake, cheesecake, and fresh fruit pannacotta, and savory dishes such as steak tartare, beef salad, and melon wrapped prosciutto.
+They will keep up to a week when stored in a ventilated bag in the refrigerator.

-Delaware grapes were called “the best American table grape” in 1907.
-They also found popularity in Japan, where sweet, juicy fruit commands the highest prices.
-In Japan, the Shimane Prefecture – a mountainous, coastal area on Honshu Island – is the biggest producer of Delaware grapes.
-The Japanese appreciate the fact that Delaware grapes have such delicate skin that you can peel each grape just by pinching the berry between two fingers, or suck the grape’s juicy interior right out of its skin.
-Delaware grapes are a popular seasonal gift in Japan, where giving high-quality fruit to friends, family members or colleagues is an age-old custom.
+Delaware grapes are extremely popular in Japan where sweet, juicy fruit commands the highest prices.
+The Shimane Prefecture, which is a mountainous, coastal area on Honshu Island, is the biggest producer of Delaware grapes and these grapes are often sold as table grapes in supermarkets in Japan and also South Korea.
+Delaware grapes are prized for their delicate skin and that they can be peeled by pinching the berry gently between two fingers.
+They are a popular seasonal gift in Japan, where giving high-quality fruit to friends, family members, or colleagues is an age-old custom.

-Delaware grapes have been in cultivation since the middle of the 19th century.
-They are derived from one of the oldest American varieties of grape, the Vitis lubrusca, which was found growing wild from New England to Georgia.
-Delaware grapes are less foxy - a common description meaning coarse or sour - in taste than other lubrusca grapes, such as the concord, and thus became more popular as a table grape than as a grape for making wine.
-Delaware seeded grapes were imported from North America to Japan in the 20th century.
-By the 1960s, Japanese farmers had developed a seedless variety since the Japanese prefer seedless, easy-to-eat fruit.
-Delaware grape vines do best in areas with full sunlight and deep, fertile soil.
+Delaware grapes are native to the eastern United States and were first recorded growing in Delaware, Ohio in 1849.
+The parents of the hybrid grape are largely unknown but are believed to be derived from one of the oldest American varieties of grape, the Vitis lubrusca, which was found growing wild from New England to Georgia.
+Delaware grapes were then imported from North America to Japan in the 20th century, and by the 1960s, Japanese farmers had developed a seedless variety since the Japanese prefer easy-to-eat fruit.
+Today Delaware grapes can be found at specialty markets in the United States, South Korea, and Japan.

 Recipes that include Delaware Grapes.
 One is easiest, three is harder.